-The CAO will open for students in early November.
+The CAO opened for students in early November.
 Registration is relatively simple and students are not required to enter any courses of choice before February 1st for some and July 1st for the majority.
-Students who are applying for courses which require some form of assessment, as well as the Leaving Cert (such as medicine or Art courses), should include such courses before February 1st.
+Students who are applying for courses which require some form of assessment, as well as the Leaving Cert (such as Medicine or Art courses), should include such courses before February 1st.
 The CAO system is very student centered and should hold no fear whatsoever for anyone.

 The CAO will issue all registered students with an A4 envelope including a number of different information sheets: